-- DLUHC's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the Code") - CIPFA Treasury Management Guidance Notes 2018
+- DLUHC's Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - CIPFA Treasury Management Guidance Notes 2021

 The Council's investment priorities will be security first, portfolio liquidity second and then yield, (return).
 The Council will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security and liquidity and with the Council's risk appetite.

-In the current economic climate it is considered appropriate to keep investments short term to cover cash flow needs.
-However, the Council will also consider the value available in periods up to 12 months with high credit rated financial institutions
+In the current economic climate, it is considered appropriate to maintain a degree of liquidity to cover cash flow needs but to also consider "laddering" investments for periods up to 12 months with high credit rated financial institutions, whilst investment rates remain elevated.